omeros/Algoquest/README.md

 # Algoquest
-the algorithm for the Problem
+the algorithm for the Problem in the file